apache/cordova-plugin-splashscreen/README.md

     // you may also install directly from this repo cordova plugin add https://github.com/apache/cordova-plugin-splashscreen.git

+## Platform specific UI Notes
+### iOS
+The Material Design inspired loading indicator developed by Mike Maxwell has been included and enabled on iOS 7+ if the user enables support for it in the plugin.xml configuration. iPad Pro splashscreen support has been added and some rotation bugs on iOS 8 have been addressed.

 ## Supported Platforms

 - Amazon Fire OS